-As of June 30, 2017, we had \$36.4 million of long-term borrowing and \$34.0 million of revolving borrowing outstanding under the Facility Agreement; as a result, there were available credit facilities of \$116.0 million.
+As of June 29, 2018, \$64.2 million of the term loan was outstanding under the Facility Agreement and there were available revolving credit facilities of \$25.0 million.

-In connection with our acquisition of Exception EMS, we assumed lease agreements for certain machine and equipment, which are accounted for as capital leases.
-As of June 30, 2017, we included approximately \$1.9 million of capital lease assets and \$1.4 million of capital lease liability in our consolidated balance sheets associated with these acquired lease agreements.
+In connection with our acquisition of Fabrinet UK in the first quarter of fiscal year 2017, we assumed lease agreements for certain machine and equipment, which are accounted for as capital leases.
+As of June 29, 2018, we included approximately \$1.4 million of capital lease assets and \$1.0 million of capital lease liability in our consolidated balance sheets associated with these acquired lease agreements.

-As of June 30, 2017, we also had certain operating lease arrangements in which the lease payments are calculated using the straight-line method.
-Our rental expenses under these leases were \$1.9 million, \$1.2 million and \$1.1 million for fiscal year 2017, fiscal year 2016 and fiscal year 2015, respectively.
+As of June 29, 2018, we also had certain operating lease arrangements in which the lease payments are calculated using the straight-line method.
+Our rental expenses under these leases were \$1.8 million, \$1.9 million and \$1.2 million for fiscal year 2018, fiscal year 2017 and fiscal year 2016, respectively.